a2stuff/a2d/res/notes/testplan.md

 * Run on a system with a single slot providing 3 or 4 drives (e.g. CFFA, BOOTI, Floppy Emu); verify that all show up.
 * Configure a system with a SmartPort controller in slot 1 and one drive.
 Launch DeskTop.
 Special > Format a Disk.
 Select the drive in slot 1.
 Verify that the format succeeds.
 Repeat for slots 2, 4, 5, 6 and 7.

+* With a Floppy Emu in SmartPort mode, ensure that the 32MB image shows up as an option.

 ### RGB Display

 * On an RGB system (IIgs, etc), go to Control Panel, check RGB Color.
 Verify that the display shows in color.
 Preview an image, and verify that the image shows in color and the DeskTop remains in color after exiting.